RyanDBurke/coronavirus-genome-variant/README.md

 ##

-> Implements string macthing using seed-and-extend strategy
+> A read-alignment tool that utilizes the seed-and-extend paradigm, FM-Index, suffix arrays, and the burrows-wheeler matrix
-> on exact matching using the FM-Index and semi-global read-aligning.
+> to provide for efficient seed-searching to discover variants in the COVID-19 genome.

 ##